 - Bread and many other grain-based foods

-- Alcoholic and soft drinks as well as caffeinated beverages
+- Alcoholic, soft drinks, caffeinated beverages

 - Processed foods with additives, sugar and preservatives.
 Learn how anyone can quit sugar for better health.

-- High protein supplement
+- High protein supplements

 The pros and cons of an alkaline diet

 As you already know, there is some debate around the alkaline diet.
 This is mainly because many of the diseases or conditions that an alkaline diet is said to prevent or cure, have a number of causes.
 Therefore, using an alkaline diet as sole treatment is not the best way forward.